5 Things I Would Never Do as an Eating Disorder Therapist in Salt Lake City, Utah

 It is never funny to make jokes about eating disorder behaviors.
 Ever.
 Joking about purging or restricting is not ok, and it will never be funny.
 Maybe this comes across as harsh, but I’m telling you because I want you to stop doing it.
 You have no idea how painful and scary it is to have an eating disorder.
 Eating disorders thrive in secrecy and are easy to be kept hidden.
 There is no good kind of eating disorder.
 Eating disorders impact men and women of any size and are always harmful.
 You don’t know the people around you that are struggling with an eating disorder and disordered eating.
 Making light of their experience is painful and teaches them you aren’t a safe person.
 It’s ok for you not to understand an eating disorder, but it doesn’t make a serious mental health struggle something to make a joke about.
 As a teenager, I made jokes about eating disorder behaviors and deeply regretted it.
 It’s one of those things that I struggle not to ruminate on because I know how horrible it was to make a joke about this mental health condition.
 Learn from my mistakes and don’t make jokes about them.

 If you struggle with an eating disorder or disordered eating, you don’t have to try to figure it out alone.
 I know your relationship with food and body image issues doesn’t have a quick fix.
 Recovering from an eating disorder is possible, and eating disorder therapy can help.
 I have experience in training in helping women be more accepting of their bodies and less anxious around food.
-This Utah Counseling Clinic has an eating disorder therapist to help!
+Maple Canyon Therapy has an eating disorder therapist to help!
 To begin therapy:

 Online Eating Disorder Therapy in Utah

-As a therapist licensed in Utah, I can work with you in person in my office in Spanish Fork, but I can also work with you from anywhere in Utah through online therapy in Utah.
+I work with many women in Salt Lake City, Utah, and support clients throughout the state. from anywhere in Utah through online therapy in Utah.
 This means if you are located in Logan, St. George, or Salt Lake City, we can still work together for you to meet your mental health goals.

-I work with more than just women who struggle with eating disorders at this Northern Utah Counseling Center.
+I work with more than just women who struggle with eating disorders.
 Other Services provided by Maple Canyon Therapy include anxiety treatment, body image therapy, binge eating disorder treatment, EMDR, and trauma therapy.

 About the Author